Chart Color Schemes

 Hodgson Vale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Notably, Welsh (1.0%) was overrepresented in Hodgson Vale compared to the regional average of 0.4%.
-Similarly, German (7.8% vs 8.0%) and Scottish (9.9% vs 7.9%) ancestry groups also showed higher representation than the regional averages.
+Notably, Welsh (1.0%) is overrepresented in Hodgson Vale compared to the regional average of 0.4%.
+Similarly, German (7.8%) and Scottish (9.9%) groups are also relatively more represented than their respective regional averages of 8.0% and 7.9%.

 Frequently Asked Questions - Diversity